tunganh252/time_tracker_nta/README.md

-# Flutter & Firebase Course | Code With Andrea
+# Flutter & Firebase Course

-This repo contains the source code for my [Flutter & Firebase Course](https://nnbd.me/ff) on Udemy.

 ## Running the project with Firebase